Updated September 2019

-That’s why is so important to understand that having a perfect day can also mean that things are going to fail.
-And if something can fail, it will… like our dearest friend Murphy already knows.
+That is why it’s so important to remember that having a perfect day means that things are going to fail.
+And “if something can fail, it will”… like our dearest friend Murphy already knows.

-But even if things go wrong, you can still enjoy and have a wonderful time!!
+Even if (or when) things go wrong, you can still enjoy it and have a wonderful time!!

 The Weather in Punta Cana